nebulaeonline/microauthd/README.md

 **2025-07-01**

+Big changes in bringing several of the API responses into RFC compliance with OAuth2 & OIDC.
+This included a new error object and the expansion of our ApiResponse to include the new object.
+Testing has gone well, but things may be screwy here or there until the dust settles.

 The next big project in preparation for an alpha release is to solidify API responses and make them uniform.
 What I am specifically going to focus on is returning 404 errors where appropriate rather than blanket 400 errors.
 It'll be a big project, but it will bring clarity to consumers of the JSON/HTTP APIs.

 **2025-06-30**